Thursday, June 30, 2022

 Next Chapter Takes A Bite Out Of The Big Apple

 It is hard to describe the sensation of being in your own boat in the shadows of the NY skyline.
-For all it’s problems NYC is still probably the greatest city in the world.
+For all its problems, NYC is still probably the greatest city in the world.
 We stayed at Liberty Landing right next to Jersey City.
 The view from our boat was spectacular.
-The marina happens to be in Liberty Park which has a 5 mile bike/walking path along the Hudson.
+The marina happens to be in Liberty Park, which has a 5-mile bike/walking path along the Hudson.
 We got right on our bikes and rode the whole thing.
-We had a bit of a thunder storm come in late in the evening but it really didn’t impact too much.
+We had a bit of a thunderstorm come in late in the evening, but it really didn’t impact too much.
 Sue did her usual magic in the galley and served an awesome dinner.
-The next day we did the tourist thing and jumped on the ferry and did the Ellis Island and Statue of Liberty tour.
-Yes very touristy but we both agreed it was worth the time.
+The next day, we did the tourist thing and jumped on the ferry and did the Ellis Island and Statue of Liberty tour.
+Yes, very touristy, but we both agreed it was worth the time.
 So much history.
 We spent the entire day doing both parts.

 We then decided to get real touristy and go up to the world’s highest open air observation platform.
 Complete with a section of plexiglass floor that you can a stand on and look down over 1200’.
 Yes it does give you butterflies.
 Even the glass walls are tilted out so you can lean out and look down.
 Holy vertigo!
 Well you can’t go to the highest outdoor platform and not have the highest price beer to match.
 As we sat at the bar a storm came across and gave us a show.
 It was really cool watching it approach and then encompass the building.
 Well that meant we had to make our way back into the subway system in the rain.
 We came out in the World Trade Center rail hub.
 Wow what an incredible complex.
 It is called the Oculus.
 Again just amazing architecture.
 Once back to the marina we meet a couple of other Loopers one of which was traveling with a 10 month old Newfoundland.
 Sweet dog but huge.
 They have far more intestinal fortitude than we do.
 Overall we found the parts of NYC that we were in to be clean, safe and fun.
 You could spend a year in the city and never see it all.